Hearing in childrenJuly 11, 2023

 Having your hearing tested is a very important and essential step in your journey to better hearing.
-Discovering and accepting your hearing loss can be a very difficult step at first but please remember that you are not alone.
-Often, people with hearing loss wait years to take action which is a very long time to live with a problem that could easily be treated.
-Hearing aids today offer sophisticated technology and allow us to select the best technology and features for your specific needs, discreet styles and budget.
-The benefits of hearing aids FAR outweigh the cost thereof, not only financially, but emotionally, physically and psychologically.
+Discovering and accepting your hearing loss can be a very difficult step at first, but please remember that you are not alone.
+Often, people with hearing loss wait years to take action, which is a very long time to live with a problem that could easily be treated.
+Hearing aids today offer sophisticated technology and allow us to select the best technology and features for your specific needs, discreet styles, and budget.
+The benefits of hearing aid FAR outweigh the cost thereof, not only financially but emotionally, physically, and psychologically.

 What is the next step?
-Let’s talk a bit about the process, the next step, the importance of treating a hearing loss and the effects of an untreated hearing loss.
+Let’s talk a bit about the process, the next step, the importance of treating hearing loss, and the effects of untreated hearing loss.

-Some common preconceived ideas, stigmas and misconceptions surrounds hearing loss and hearing aids:
+Some common preconceived ideas, stigmas, and misconceptions surround hearing loss and hearing aids:

 Only people with serious hearing loss need hearing aids: The need for hearing amplification is dependent on your lifestyle, your need for refined hearing, and the degree of your hearing loss.
-If you are a lawyer, a teacher or a psychologist, where very refined hearing is necessary to discern the nuances of human communication, then even a mild hearing loss can be intolerable.
-Use of amplification by someone with significant communication needs is critical.
-On the other hand, if you lead a sedentary lifestyle and only communicate with others in the quiet of your own home then more hearing loss may be tolerated prior to the purchase of amplification.
+If you are a lawyer, a teacher, or a psychologist, where very refined hearing is necessary to discern the nuances of human communication, then even mild hearing loss can be intolerable.
+The use of amplification by someone with significant communication needs is critical.
+On the other hand, if you lead a sedentary lifestyle and only communicate with others in the quiet of your own home, then more hearing loss may be tolerated before the purchase of amplification.
 If your hearing interferes with your ability to hear and understand others in any of your life situations, then you should pursue hearing amplification.
-Do not forget however, that leaving a hearing loss untreated may have devastating consequences, such as auditory deprivation.
+Do not forget, however, that leaving hearing loss untreated may have devastating consequences, such as auditory deprivation.

 My hearing loss is normal for my age.
 Isn’t that a strange way to look at things?
 Unfortunately, people are told that every day.
 Consider this analogy.
 It happens to be “normal” for overweight people to have high blood pressure.
 That doesn’t mean they should not receive treatment for the problem.

-I have one ear that’s down a little, but the othe one is okay: Everything is relative.
-Nearly all patients who believe that they have one “good” ear actually have two “bad” ears.
-When one ear is slightly better than the other, we learn to favor that ear for the telephone, group conversations and so forth.
+I have one ear that’s down a little, but the other one is okay: Everything is relative.
+Nearly all patients who believe that they have one “good” ear have two “bad” ears.
+When one ear is slightly better than the other, we learn to favor that ear for the telephone, group conversations, and so forth.
 It can give the illusion that “the better ear” is normal when it is not.
-Most types of hearing loss affect both ears fairly equally, and about 90 percent of patients are in need of hearing aids for both ears.
+Most types of hearing loss affect both ears fairly equally, and about 90 percent of patients need hearing aids for both ears.

 Hearing Aids are too expensive: Hearing aids are available in a variety of price ranges – depending on your needs.
-Affordable entry level hearing instruments performs really well these days, depending on your listening situation.
+Affordable entry-level hearing instruments perform well these days, depending on your listening situation.
 Don’t let this put you off – there are various solutions available!

-BUT… DO I REALLY NEED A HEARING AID, IS MY HEARING REALLY THAT BAD?
+BUT… DO I NEED A HEARING AID, IS MY HEARING REALLY THAT BAD?

 Even mild hearing loss affects how you hear soft sounds in quiet and noisy situations.
-The fact is that chances are that if someone has commented or urged you to go for a hearing test or that if you are reading here it already is evident that it will benefit you.
+The fact is that chances are that if someone has commented or urged you to go for a hearing test or if you are reading here, it is evident that it will benefit you.

 Why should I take action?
-You are feeling hesitant about taking the next step, and we understand that.
-But I also want you to know that taking the next step will vastly improve your quality of life as well as social, emotional, psychological and physical well-being.
+We understand that you are hesitant about taking the next step.
+But I also want you to know that taking the next step will vastly improve your quality of life as well as your social, emotional, psychological, and physical well-being.

-The following areas will often improve through the treatment of a hearing loss:
+The following areas will often improve through the treatment of hearing loss:

 WHAT IF I DO NOT TREAT MY HEARING LOSS?

-Auditory Deprivation: The auditory nerve and auditory area in the brain is reliant on stimulation or exercise in order for it to remain active an in full functioning order.
-If it is not stimulated as it should be, these areas deteriorate or atrophy and lose its functionality over time.
+Auditory Deprivation: The auditory nerve and auditory area in the brain are reliant on stimulation or exercise for it to remain active and in full functioning order.
+If it is not stimulated as it should be, these areas deteriorate or atrophy and lose their functionality over time.
 This deterioration can become such a big problem that hearing aids can’t help anymore.
-Therefore, taking the step of wearing hearing aids are not only to treat you immediate hearing problem, but it is also a preventative measure to ensure full functionality of the auditory nerve and auditory area in the brain in the future.
+Therefore, taking the step of wearing hearing aids is not only to treat your immediate hearing problem, but it is also a preventative measure to ensure full functionality of the auditory nerve and auditory area in the brain in the future.
 The saying is true: “If you don’t use it, you lose it…”